 Question 16:

-Hexagonal snowflakes have six points.
+Hexagonal snowflakes have

 The highlighted word 'six' is an adjective.
 An adjective modifies a noun or pronoun.